Sam's Club store closings are a PR mess on Walmart's big day

 Related: Some Sam's Club stores are shutting their doors

 News dribbled out on social media, where some people said they had been laid off suddenly.
 Some of the details were filled in by notices posted on state government websites in accordance with the Worker Adjustment and Retraining Notification Act.
-Walmart did not return repeated requests for comment from CNNMoney.

 Only late in the day -- in a reply to a question someone asked on Twitter -- did Sam's Club say that 53 stores were closing and 10 being converted to fulfillment centers.

-The company still didn't say how many jobs will be lost, but regulatory notices filed in Indiana show that more than 400 workers will lose their jobs from three stores alone.
+Throughout the day, Walmart did not make a public statement and did not return repeated requests for comment from CNNMoney.
+Then, on Thursday evening, the company released a statement revising the number of locations affected.
+It said 63 stores would be closed and up to 12 of those transformed into fulfillment centers.

+Walmart still didn't say how many people were losing their jobs, but estimates that about 9,450 people are employed across the 63 locations.

 "This is a fantastic example of a company just not realizing exactly how quickly information travels," said Ed Zitron, founder of the media relations company EZPR.